monkeybananas1243-dot/PeltOS/README.md

 # **PeltOS**
 This is PeltOS, a custom-built operating system focused on low-level hardware interaction and kernel development.
 It currently serves as a foundational environment, booting directly into a stable text-mode state.
-Right now, it only support Windows to create the OS.
+Right now, it only supports Windows to create the OS.

 **This is my first time coding an OS, so don't flame me for bad code.**